streem/streem-sdk-android/README.md

 ### Logging In

 The next step is to login your user by calling `Streem.login` with the invitation code.
-Here Streem uses the `invitationCode` to look up your user's information and identify them and calls back with a `LoginInvitationResult` object.
+Here Streem uses the `invitationCode` or `invitationUri` to look up your user's information and identify them and calls back with a `LoginInvitationResult` object.

 If login is successful, the result will be of type `Streem.LoginInvitationResult.LoggedIn` and will contain a StreemInvitation.
 This StreemInvitation contains information about the sender of the invitation and will be used when starting a remote Streem (see below).